Jacob Kovco: Repatriation

 Private Kovco's body was originally scheduled to be returned to Australia on 26 April 2006.
 It was apparently misplaced during its return to Melbourne, and the body of 47-year-old Bosnian civilian contractor Juso Sinanovic was sent to Australia in its place – a mistake Brendan Nelson blamed on a mortuary attached to the Al-Sabah General Hospital in Kuwait and the private contractor Kenyon International.
 Kenyon International, a privately owned company, was exonerated of any wrongdoing.
-According to Military Board of Inquiry's final report, Kenyon was contracted to return Private Kovko's remains, but at no stage was Kenyon International required to identify Kovko.
+According to Military Board of Inquiry's final report, Kenyon was contracted to return Private Kovco's remains, but at no stage was Kenyon International required to identify Kovco.
 His company sergeant major in Iraq, Warrant Officer Tim Cuming, accompanied Kovco's body back to Australia.
 Cuming claimed privilege against self-incrimination during the coronial inquest into Kovco's fatal shooting, against allegations that he intimidated military witnesses before the military inquiry.

 Sinanovic's death was investigated by Victorian coroner Graeme Johnstone, and his body was returned to Kuwait and the care of his former employers Kellogg, Brown and Root on 11 May.
 During this time his family were not contacted by Australian authorities.
 Continued delays in repatriating Sinanovic's body to his home village outside Tuzla led to the involvement on 17 May of Australian Prime Minister John Howard, who undertook to "see if there is anything we can do".

 Shadow Defence spokesman Robert McClelland said it seemed American personnel had transported Kovco's body via a US military mortuary and then to the private mortuary, after it arrived in Kuwait on an Australian C130 Hercules transport aircraft.
 "There was some identification before the body was treated in the morgue but none when it came out, certainly contrary to what would be standard coronial procedures," he said.